jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Parliament infuriated.
 Trial held.
 135 commissioners appointed.
 Half refuse to attend.
 The angry half in control.

-Charles never enters a plea.
-And the stammer that has caught his words all his life, is gone.
+Charles refuses to say he is innocent or guilty.
+The stammer that has caught his words all his life, is gone.
 He speaks aloud, clear and certain—not to the judges, himself, his father, or God, but to the people.
 "No earthly power can justly call me in question."
 He is right, by every law that has ever existed, at least since the Roman legions left the land.

+Charles found guilty "high treason, waging war against the realm, and betraying the trust of the people".

-Charles is convicted.
-Held prisoner at his old home, Whitehall Palace.
-He looks upon his father in the magnificent mural painting being taken to Heaven by God's angels...while the scaffold and chopping block are built outside.
+Now held prisoner at his old home, Whitehall Palace.
+Once more, he looks upon his father in the magnificent mural painting being taken to Heaven by God's angels...while a scaffold and chopping block are built outside.

+The people assemble to watch.

 Last words.
 "As for the People, I desire their liberty and freedom, as much as any whosoever; but I must tell you...A Subject and a Sovereign are clean different things."